PaulaSotoRodriguez/SCC-VRP/README.md

 ## The Problem

-The problem addressed here is an extension of the **Shared Customer Collaboration Vehicle Routing Problem (SCC-VRP)**  where multiple carriers collaborate to serve a shared set of customers by transferring customer demands to one another.
+The problem addressed here is an extension of the **Shared Customer Collaboration Vehicle Routing Problem (SCC-VRP)** introduced by [1], where multiple carriers collaborate to serve a shared set of customers by transferring customer demands to one another.

 While the original problem assumes all depots store the same products (homogeneous depots),